 - Jira’s user interface is known to be quite clunky and confusing for users.
 While the tools may be amazing, setting up the tools is not as easy or seamless as it could be.

 - Set up time is intensive and requires a steep learning curve.
-While high customisation is one of its selling points, it also makes it very important to set up your project and processes properly.
-This also requires investing time and effort in training up new users to be able to fully use the tool.
+While customisation is one of its selling points,you need to set up your project and processes properly.
+This requires investing time and effort in training up new users to be able to fully use the tool.

 - Jira’s free version is limited to 10 users.